charlie-sutcliffe/InteractionResearch/README.md

 ### Preliminary Research Questions

 1.  **Are you familiar with traditional button actuated weapons?**

     - This question aims to gauge participants' familiarity with traditional video game weapons that are activated using button inputs.
 This will help us understand the baseline for our study.
       -Participant 1: Yes
       -Participant 2: Yes
       -Participant 3: Yes
       -Participant 4: Yes
       -Participant 5: Yes

 2.  **Have you used motion actuated weapons in VR before?**

     - This question seeks to determine if participants have experience with motion-controlled weapons in VR environments.
 This will help us understand their prior exposure to similar interactions.
       -Participant 1: Yes
       -Participant 2: Yes
       -Participant 3: Yes
       -Participant 4: Yes
       -Participant 5: No

-   -**If yes to Q2:**
-   -What was the weapons previously used with motion controls in VR?
-Why did you like (or not) it?
+      -**If yes to Q2: What was the weapons previously used with motion controls in VR?
+Why did you like (or not) it?**

             -Participant 1: Yes, bow and arrow in VR game.
 Liked the realism and immersion.
             -Participant 2: Yes, sword in VR game.
 Liked the challenge and the sense of control.
             -Participant 3: Yes, gun in VR game.
 Liked the accuracy and the feeling of power.
             -Participant 4: Yes, unreal engine game that could catch bullets and throw it back at enemies.
 Liked the challenge and the sense of control.

 3.  **Have you experienced synchronized audio and haptic feedback devices in VR?**

     - This question aims to understand participants' familiarity with devices that provide synchronized audio and haptic feedback in VR environments.
 This will help us gauge their experience with immersive technologies.
       -Participant 1: Yes
       -Participant 2: No
       -Participant 3: Yes
       -Participant 4: Yes
       -Participant 5: No, but has in traditional video games.

 ## Follow-up Questions: